 - 5. Wellness Complete Health Natural Dry Large Breed Dog Food, Chicken & Rice

-- Conclusion – Top Rated Dog Food for Labs
+- Conclusion – Top Rated Dog Food for Labrador Retriever

 This product is specially formulated for adult labs.
 This makes a perfect food for any lab older than 15 months.
 The donut-shaped kibble helps him chew more slowly.
 The nutritional value of this food is sufficient to keep his health in check.